Danielratmiroff/project-management/README.md

 ## About

-I created this application because I needed a place were I can work on my university projects,<br />
+I created this application because I needed a place where I can work on my university projects,<br />
 keep track of my classes and schedule meetings. 🧑‍🏫 <br /><br /> **All in the same place.**

 ### Link